 Upon her departure from Portugal, she received meritorious awards from the Portuguese Navy and Air Force, as well as the “Grand Cross of Prince Henry the Navigator,” the President of Portugal’s highest civilian commendation.
 She has also received an Honorary Doctor of Laws from Regis College in 2003, the “Global Democracy Award” from the International Women’s Democracy Center in March, 2005, the Ellis Island Medal of Honor in May, 2005, the 2010 Meridian International Public Diplomacy Award, and the 2013 Secretary of State’s Distinguished Honor Award.

-Ambassador Bagley currently serves as Chair of SBI, Inc., a rural wireless company located in Show Low, Arizona.
+Ambassador Bagley formerly served as Chair of SBI, Inc., a rural wireless company located in Show Low, Arizona.
 She is a member of the Board of Directors of the National Democratic Institute for International Affairs, American Ireland Fund, National Park Foundation, Atlantic Council, Council of American Ambassadors, Diplomacy Center Foundation and the International Center for Missing and Exploited Children.
 She is also a member of the Council on Foreign Relations and the Prime Minister of Ireland’s Global Irish Forum.

 Ambassador Bagley graduated cum laude from Regis College in Weston, Massachusetts, with a B.A. degree in French and Spanish.
 She is a 1987 cum laude graduate of the Georgetown University Law Center, where she obtained a J.D.
 Degree in International Law.
 Ambassador Bagley is a member in good standing of the Massachusetts Bar and District of Columbia Bar.